Senate Resolution No. 4

 the Governor, and enter upon the journals, such bills as shall have

-in thirty calendar legislative days of such passage.
-He or she shall,
+within thirty calendar legislative days of such passage.
+He or she

-subject to the Rules of the Senate, transmit to the Assembly all bills
+shall, subject to the Rules of the Senate, transmit to the Assembly all

 b.
 The Secretary of the Senate shall designate the persons entitled to